-As well as the teaching, there are a number of fellowship activities each afternoon/evening that give attendees an opportunity to make new friendships and enhance existing ones.
-Some of the activities include: mini golf, river tubing, a “Sunday School Picnic” afternoon, sports and games.
-As well there are also evening chapel times, campfires and lots of singing.
+As well as the teaching, there are a number of fellowship activities in the afternoon/evenings that give attendees an opportunity to make new friendships and enhance existing ones.
+Some of the activities include: mini golf, a “Sunday School Picnic” afternoon, sports and games.
+There are also evening chapel times, campfires and lots of singing.

 The second week of Upward Bound is a 5-day canoe trip into Algonquin Park.
 Algonquin Park is a stunningly beautiful place and has over 2,200 km of canoe routes.
 We travel to an island deep in the interior of this Provincial Park and get an opportunity to enjoy the wonders of this amazing part of God’s creation.
 There are Bible teaching sessions along the way, campfires, times for reflection and also the chance to get to know your fellow travellers better.
 It is an experience that you will never forget.

 All the necessary camping gear is provided except for sleeping bags and personal items.
 However, if you have some good gear, bring it along and it may be able to be used.
 Light packing is essential so you will not need to bring something for every social occasion that occurs on the trip.

 Here are the suggested items and their number: